pnp/cli-microsoft365/docs/docs/cmd/spo/list/list-get.md

 `-p, --properties [properties]`
 : Comma-separated list of properties to retrieve from the list.
 Will retrieve all properties possible from default response, if not specified.

+`--withPermissions`
+: Set if you want to return associated roles and permissions of the list.

 --8<-- "docs/cmd/_global.md"

 ## Examples